All Episodes

 That could happen that might make the system not have to require the wholesale slaughter and rebellion of citizens on a regular basis as the government gets stronger and powerful and disarms the citizens, which is what's happened in Europe.

-Maybe, hear me out, maybe we can have a system which doesn't require bodies strewn all across the landscape every couple of years in the vague hope of maintaining freedom.
+Maybe we can have a system which doesn't require bodies strewn all across the landscape every couple of years in the vague hope of maintaining freedom.

-How about a system which we don't have to die to keep or kill to keep?
+A republic, if you can keep it, how about a system which we don't have to die to keep or kill to keep?

-Because governments are pretty big, bad and strong.
+Because governments are pretty big, bad, and strong.

-And uh revolutionary wars are bitter and bloody.
+And revolutionary wars are bitter and bloody.

 Come on.